 Utilizing Miroslav Philharmonic, Sibelius, Reason, and a substantial library of VST-based sounds, from fully arranged classical works, to unique other-worldly loops/beats which are built from ground-up to reflect the musical idea at hand.
 Some influences are the works of Ravel, Rachmaninoff, Laurie Anderson, John Cage, Phillip Glass, George Winston, Frank Zappa, Danny Elfman, to name a few.
 Bongo has created soundtrack for several films by Guerilla Pictures (see below) as well as string arrangements for several artists in studio.

 With over 40 videos under his belt, Bongo has explored everything from drum, percussion, & piano solos, to full-on music videos with green screen technology.
 Bongo's video work has had thousands of views on youtube; as a videographer in studio or on-location remote setup, he currently facilitates 3 HD cams and 16-channel inputs for audio recording.
-Final Cut Pro X is the current platform utilized.
-Clients include the reggae band Plutopia, The Lauren Nicole Band, The Bourbons, Option 22, Wave Lynx, Rubber Gypsy, Triplicity, among many others.
+Final Cut Pro X is the current platform utilized as well as Vegas.
+Clients include the reggae band Plutopia, The Lauren Nicole Band, The Bourbons, Option 22, Wave Lynx, Rubber Gypsy, Triplicity, Urban Soil, among many others.

 Local artists he has worked with and/or performed with include:

 He released prior to "Havana Sunrise" three solo albums: "Over Wunderkind Wondering", the comedy album "Tallyho Aloha", and a classically based concept record titled "Oppenheimer In Dust Trees".
 He has recorded & mixed over 20 albums at Bongo John Studios and Studio 313, including the following artists: